Skip to content

 Microsoft 365 Copilot does not have superuser, service-level, or elevated credentials:

-• Conditional Access and MFA policies apply to Copilot-initiated data access
+• Conditional Access and MFA policies apply to the user session that invokes Copilot.

 Zone-Specific Requirements